freistil/statusblog/_posts/2012-08-01-maintenance_vm16_hdd_replacement.md

 * [16:05 CET] Maintenance window announced.
 * [23:00 CET] System shutdown to replace disk.
 * [2012-08-02, 00:30 CET] The system and its VMs are running with decreased performance due to the RAID rebuild.
+* [14:47 CET] The RAID rebuild finished without problems.
+Systems are back at normal operation.